SolarLune/tetra3d/readme.md

 Because there's not really too much of an ability to do 3D for gamedev in Go apart from [g3n](http://g3n.rocks), [go-gl](https://github.com/go-gl/gl) and [Raylib-go](https://github.com/gen2brain/raylib-go).
 I like Go, I like janky 3D, and so, here we are.

 It's also interesting to have the ability to spontaneously do things in 3D sometimes.
-For example, if you were making a 2D game with Ebiten but wanted to display just a few GUI elements or objects in 3D, Tetra3D should work well for you.
+For example, if you were making a 2D game with Ebitengine but wanted to display just a few GUI elements or objects in 3D, Tetra3D should work well for you.

 Finally, while this hybrid renderer is not by any means fast, it is relatively simple and easy to use.
 Any platforms that Ebiten supports _should_ also work for Tetra3D automatically.
+Basing a 3D framework off of an existing 2D framework also means any improvements or refinements to Ebitengine may be of help to Tetra3D, and it keeps the codebase small and unified between platforms.

 ## Why Tetra3D?
 Why is it named that?